-From a very young age, I remember being passionate about making discoveries, and therefore, learning.
+From a very young age, I remember being passionate about making discoveries, and therefore, about learning.
 This aspect of my personality rendered the choice of what field to study a very difficult one: I wanted to be a teacher and a journalist.
-Luckily, my parents understood and respected my ambitions, and unfailingly supported me towards reaching my goals.
-After high school, I enroled in an Institute of Political Sciences where I studied Geopolitics, Constitutional and Administrative Law, Economics, Sociology, Political Theories and History.
+After high school, I enrolled in an Institute of Political Sciences in France where I studied Geopolitics, Constitutional and Administrative Law, Economics, Sociology, Political Theories and History.
 Upon completing the four-year degree in an intensive three years, I studied Educational Sciences for one year and then moved to the UK to complete a Masters in International Relations at the School of Politics at the University of Nottingham.
 After another enriching year of studies and with my Masters completed successfully, the invaluable opportunity to study for the PGCE and become a fully-qualified teacher from the British education system crossed my path.
-I pursued it with eagerness.
+I pursued it with eagerness!

-I started in an international boarding school here in Al Khor before joining NAISAK three years ago, with much enthusiasm.
-Still keen to take on new challenges, I was gladly offered a teaching position in Year 3.
+I started in an international boarding school here in Al Khor before joining NAISAK almost nine years ago, with much enthusiasm.
+Still keen to take on new challenges, I was at the time gladly offered a teaching position in Year 3.
 A year teaching in Primary School certainly satisfied my curiosity!
 I learned that year as much as my young pupils did!
 I am absolutely convinced that being involved in lower Primary enriched my practice at Secondary level.
 Watching where learning starts enhanced my self-reflections and my perspectives on Secondary matters.

 I soon returned to my initial area of expertise: Secondary School.
-Although our NAISAK Secondary School is still at the beginning of its exciting journey, it is going from strength to strength.
-Our students are displaying their love in the badge every day and making us proud.
+Our NAISAK Secondary School has been and still is on an exciting journey.
+It is going from strength to strength and our students are displaying their love in the badge every day, making us incredibly proud.
 At NAISAK, we believe that every child matters and everything is a matter of choice.
-Every child has strengths, every child has weaknesses, every child has the potential to do well and meet their personal ambitions.
+Every child has strengths, every child has areas for improvement, every child has the potential to do well and meet their personal ambitions.
 The students’ learning curve has been steep so far and is following an exponential growth.
-Our first cohort of Year 10 students is starting their two-year IGCSE curriculum and NAISAK made sure to work hard and be granted a full accreditation from Key Stage 2 to Key Stage 5 by Cambridge International Examinations.
+The physical development of the school has followed the same pattern.
+Watching our learners develop into well-balanced citizens of the world, ready to get involved and make a change, is what drives us.

-Starting a new academic year is electrifying.
-Our Year 7 students bring some incredible freshness and laughter from Primary School, our returning students have matured and model our expectations, our new joiners excel at adapting to our specific and demanding context.
-Challenges are part of the journey forward, but I am confident to say that I am eager to add more stones to our NAISAK Secondary edifice and to the school as a whole.
+Starting a new academic year is always electrifying.
+Our Year 7 students bring some incredible freshness and laughter from Primary School, our returning students have matured and modeled our expectations, our new joiners excel at adapting to our specific and demanding context.
+Challenges are part of the journey forward, but I am confident when I say that I am eager to add more stones to our NAISAK Secondary edifice and to the school as a whole.